A group of students sitting in a lecture room, looking at laptop screens.

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers, where possible and appropriate.

-This course is designed to develop highly skilled, confident, and independent graduates.
-By utilising authentic assessments that embed real-world employment skills, the course ensures that students are well-prepared for their future careers.
+This course is designed to develop highly skilled, confident and independent graduates.
+By utilising authentic assessments that embed real-world employment skills, the course ensures that you are well-prepared for your future career.

-There is a broad range of assessment methods so that students are equipped to respond to the different types of tasks they might encounter in the workplace.
+There is a broad range of assessment methods so that you are equipped to respond to the different types of tasks you might encounter in the workplace.
 These will include:

 • coursework in the form of professional reports